Make you home pet friendly without sacrificing style

 According to a poll by Harris Interactive, 57 percent of people say they frequently let their pets sleep with them.
 While sharing a bed can offer a nice cuddle, it’s not necessarily right for all pets.
 Dogs need designated sleep spaces, much like their ancestors who slept in dog dens in the wild.
 Set aside blankets, pillows or an open crate to recreate the cozy feeling of a den.
 Arrange it near your bed or in proximity to reaching down and giving your pet a stroke to keep that close bond within reach.

-For living areas, pick colorful throw pillows and blankets that can double as a cozy spot for your pets to rest.
+For living areas, pick colorful throw pillows and blankets that can double as a cozy, pet friendly spot for your furry friends to rest.
 It’ll keep them happy and warm while giving your home a splash of color.
 Stay away from satin, velvet-enhanced fabrics or other difficult to clean materials.

 Add screens to your windows if you haven’t already.
 Cats can be tempted to chase after a bird or roll over during a nap and fall out accidentally.
 Skip the blinds as pets might be tempted to gnaw and ingest plastic corners or get tangled in the ropes.
 Instead, window treatments like drapes can help keep out the sunlight and give your pet a place to hide and snuggle for an afternoon nap.